 Shelving: Shelving can accommodate items such as paperwork, magazines, and books or can be used to store shoes, sentimental items, or other personal belongings.

-Shelves may be configured to hold storage items or media devices, as with a TV armoire and come in handy for storing boxes of photos or letters.
+Shelves may be configured to hold storage items or media devices, as with a TV armoire, and come in handy for storing boxes of photos or letters.

 Clothing Racks: Most armoires only have one clothing rack to hang items, and they are typically mounted at the top of the armoire with clearance to the bottom for long items such as gowns and coats.

-Several racks can be mounted to hang pants or tops and must be placed, so they leave enough room for the length of hangers.
+Several racks can be mounted to hang pants or tops and must be placed so they leave enough room for the length of hangers.

 Double Doors: Armoires typically have double doors that open out but may include two short doors on one side and a full-length door on the other.
-There are endless combinations with wider armoires having three or four doors across.
+There are endless combinations with wider units having three or four doors across.

 Where To Use An Armoire